theislab/scCODA/docs/index.rst

 This package contains statistical models to analyze changes in compositional data, especially from single-cell RNA-seq experiments.

-The package is available on `github <https://github.com/johannesostner/SCDCdm_public>`_.
+The package is available on `github <https://github.com/theislab/scCODA>`_.

-Please also check out the `tutorial <https://github.com/johannesostner/SCDCdm_public/blob/master/tutorials/Tutorial.ipynb>`_ that goes over the most important functionalities.
+Please also check out the `tutorial <https://github.com/theislab/scCODA/blob/master/tutorials/Tutorial.ipynb>`_ that explains the most important functionalities.

 .. toctree::
    :maxdepth: 2